GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 </html>
 ```

 Finally, we must instruct our `BooksController` to use it.
-The `html` function takes a keyword argument `layout`, for the layout.
+The `html` function takes a keyword argument named `layout`, for the layout file.
 Update the `billgatesbooks` function to look like this:

 ```julia